scappell/Cell_tracking/ReadMe.txt

 This code is from Cappell et al., 2016, Cell 166, 167-180.
 June 30, 2016.

+Running the scripts:
+Run Script_1 first.
+This will track cells and extract the fluoresence itensity for each channel imaged.
+Run Script_2 second.
+This will merge the data from daughter cells with mother cells.

 File Naming:
 Each image file must be named in the following format:
 Row_Column_Site_Channel_Frame.